devonhk/old_pydo.github.io/blog/portfolio.md

 I decided to code my own custom solution.
 My repository is currently private but I'll post a demo link to the site soon.*

+---

+#Django distance calculator

+*This webapp started as a simple python script to calculate the distance between 2 locations using google's distance matrix API.
+I had a need for the tool when I worked at an IT job that had me traveling all over the city.
+At the end of the week I would go on googlemaps and type out all the addresses and copy the distances into a spreadsheet.
+This was very repetitive and time consuming.
+So I wrote a simple CLI application that had all the addresses I would have to visit.
+We used a simple 3 digit number to identify each location.
+So all I would have to do to get the distance between 2 locations was type out 6 characters.
+During the 7 months that the contract lasted it saved me hours of work.
+I realized that many people at the company disliked the time consuming repetive task of going to googlemaps and typing out all the addresses manually.
+I had solved the problem yet nobody would use my script.
+I realized quickly that they were all scared of using CLI applications.

+I believe the solution to this provide is to provide a simple graphic interface with no software to install.
+So I wrote a simple webapp to do just that.*

+---

 #Indeed.ca job scrapers

 [https://github.com/pydo/lead_scraper]()